OpenCENIA/SRN/docs/index.md

 ## 1. Introduction

-Welcome to the Open Spanish NLP (OSN) project whose objective is to position [CENIA](https://www.cenia.cl) as a reference in the centralization, release and elaboration of NLP resources in Spanish.
+Welcome to the Spanish Resources and Evaluation (SRN) project whose objective is to position [CENIA](https://www.cenia.cl) as a reference in the centralization, release and elaboration of NLP resources in Spanish.